Credit by Exam

 A student in Grade 1-5 may be accelerated one grade level if he or she meets all of the following requirements:

-- The student scores 80% or above on each of the criterion references tests in language arts, science, and social studies for the grade level he or she wishes to advance.
-90% is considered passing for mathematics.
+- The student scores 80% or above on each of the criterion references tests in language arts, math, science, and social studies for the grade level he or she wishes to advance.

 - A school district representative recommends acceleration of the student